 I was recently invited to give a guest lecture on the history of comics and graphic novels for children and young adults, and upon looking at these lists realized that I had read less than half of the book on the top ten lists (and hadn't even heard of others!).
 As a so called "expert" on graphic novels in libraries I didn't really think that this was appropriate, and decided to read as many of the volumes that I hadn't read as possible.

-Scarlet by Brian Michael Bendis and Alex Maleev.
+Ultimate Comics Spider-Man (Volume 1) by Brian Michael Bendis and Sara Pichelli.

 Post a Comment